core-wg/observe-multicast-notifications/draft-ietf-core-observe-multicast-notifications.md

 When distributed through different means than informative responses, the group observation data has to specify the time when the group observation is planned to be canceled by the server.
 In particular, the server commits to keeping the group observation ongoing until the scheduled cancellation time is reached.
 Before that time, the server might however retract the advertised group observation data and thus make it not available to new clients.

-After a client has obtained the group observation data from different sources than an informative response, the client may be able to simply set up the right multicast address and start receiving multicast notifications for the group observation.
-In such a case, the client does not need to perform additional setup traffic, e.g., in order to configure a proxy for listening to multicast notifications on its behalf (see {{intermediaries}} and {{intermediaries-e2e-security}}).
+After a client has obtained the group observation data from different sources than an informative response, the client can simply set up the right multicast address and start receiving multicast notifications for the group observation.
 Consequently, the server will not receive an observation request due to that client, will not follow-up with a corresponding informative response, and thus its observer counter (see {{sec-server-side}}) is not incremented to reflect the presence of the new client.

 ## Topic Discovery in Publish-Subscribe Settings # {#appendix-different-sources-pubsub}